TosbackCgusBridge-Bot/CGUs-versions/Livestrong/Privacy Policy.md

 >
 > For EU Users, if you'd like us to delete information that you have provided through the Services, please contact us at _Privacy.GDPR@leafgroup.com_ and we will respond in a reasonable time in accordance with applicable Data Protection Laws.
 Please note that some or all of the information you provided may be required in order for the Services to function properly or may be automatically retained in backup storage or records retention archival storage.
 >
-> _EU Users - Portability of Your Personal Data_
+> _Portability of Your Personal Data_
 >
+> For EU Users, should you request it, we will provide you with an electronic file of your basic account information and the information under your sole control in accordance with applicable Data Protection Laws.
+>
 > Data portability is the ability to obtain some of your information in a format you can move from one service provider to another in accordance with applicable Data Protection Laws.
 Depending on the context and applicable Data Protection Laws, this applies to some of your information, but not to all of your information.
-For EU Users, should you request it, we will provide you with an electronic file of your basic account information and the information under your sole control in accordance with applicable Data Protection Laws.
->
-> _California Residents_
->
-> If you are a California resident under the age of 18 and are a registered user of the Services, you may request that we remove content or information about you that you posted on the Services by: (a) submitting a request in writing to _legal@leafgroup.com_. and (b) clearly identifying the content or information you wish to have removed and providing sufficient information to allow us to locate the content or information to be removed.
-However, please note that we are not required to, and may not be able to, erase or otherwise eliminate content or information if: (i) other state or federal laws require us or a third party to maintain the content or information. (ii) the content or information was posted, stored, or republished by another user. (iii) the content or information is anonymized so that you cannot be individually identified. (iv) you do not follow the instructions posted in this Privacy Policy on how to request removal of your content or information. or (v) you have received compensation or other consideration for providing the content.
-Further, nothing in this provision shall be construed to limit the authority of a law enforcement agency to obtain the applicable content or information.

 6\.
-Transfer of Data Outside Your Country of Residence

-> If you are located outside of the United States and you choose to use the Services or provide your information to us, your data may be transferred to, processed and maintained on servers, databases or cloud storage facilities located in the United States.
-Your use of the Services represents your consent and agreement to these practices.
-If you do not want your data transferred to or processed or maintained in the United States, you should not use the Services.
+EU Users and Swiss Users - Privacy Shield (For EU and Swiss Data Transferred Into the US)

+> We comply with the _EU-US Privacy Shield Framework_ and the _Swiss-US Privacy Shield Framework_ as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, respectively.
+We have certified to the Department of Commerce that we adhere to the Privacy Shield Principles with respect to such data.
 >
-> _EU Users and Swiss Users - Privacy Shield_
+> If there is any conflict between the terms of this this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles will govern.
+To learn more about the Privacy Shield program, and to view our certification page, please visit _https://www.privacyshield.gov/_.
 >
-> We comply with the _EU-US Privacy Shield Framework_ and the _Swiss-US Privacy Shield Framework_ as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, respectively.
-We have certified to the Department of Commerce that we adhere to the Privacy Shield Principles of:
+> Pursuant to the EU-US and Swiss-US Privacy Shield Frameworks, the following statements apply:
 >
-> *   _Notice_
-> *   _Choice_
-> *   _Accountability for Onward Transfer_
-> *   _Security_
-> *   _Data Integrity and Purpose Limitation_
-> *   _Access_
-> *   _Recourse, Enforcement, and Liability_
+> *   _\-_ We are subject to the jurisdiction and enforcement authority of the U.S. Federal Trade Commission (FTC);
+> *   _\-_ We are liable for the onward transfer of personal data to third parties acting as our agents unless we can prove we were not a party giving rise to the damages. and
+> *   _\-_ We may be required to release EU and Swiss personal data in response to lawful requests by public authorities including to meet national security and law enforcement requirements
 >
-> If there is any conflict between the policies in this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles will govern.
-To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov/.
->
 > In compliance with the EU-US and Swiss-US Privacy Shield Principles, we are committed to resolving complaints about your privacy and our collection or use of your personal information.
 European Union or Swiss individuals with inquiries or complaints regarding this Privacy Policy should first contact us at _legal@leafgroup.com_.
 >
-> We have further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the _BBB EU PRIVACY SHIELD_, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgement of your complaint, or if your complaint is not satisfactorily addressed, please visit http://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
+> We have further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the _BBB EU PRIVACY SHIELD_, a non-profit alternative dispute resolution provider located in the United States and operated by BBB National Programs, Inc. (BBB NP).
+If you do not receive timely acknowledgement of your complaint, or if your complaint is not satisfactorily addressed, please visit _http://www.bbb.org/EU-privacy-shield/for-eu-consumers/_ for more information and to file a complaint.
+This service is provided free of charge to you.
 >
-> Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.
+> If your Privacy Shield complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
+See Privacy Shield Annex 1 at https://www.privacyshield.gov/article?id=ANNEX-I-introduction

 7\.
+California Residents

+> If you are a California resident under the age of 18 and are a registered user of the Services, you may request that we remove content or information about you that you posted on the Services by: (a) submitting a request in writing to _legal@leafgroup.com_. and (b) clearly identifying the content or information you wish to have removed and providing sufficient information to allow us to locate the content or information to be removed.
+However, please note that we are not required to, and may not be able to, erase or otherwise eliminate content or information if: (i) other state or federal laws require us or a third party to maintain the content or information. (ii) the content or information was posted, stored, or republished by another user. (iii) the content or information is anonymized so that you cannot be individually identified. (iv) you do not follow the instructions posted in this Privacy Policy on how to request removal of your content or information. or (v) you have received compensation or other consideration for providing the content.
+Further, nothing in this provision shall be construed to limit the authority of a law enforcement agency to obtain the applicable content or information.

+8\.
 The Privacy of Children

 > The Services are not intended for children under age 16.
 We do not knowingly collect or distribute personal information from or about children under the age of 16.
 If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us at _legal@leafgroup.com_.

-8\.
+9\.
 Security Measures and Storage Limits

 > We provide industry-standard physical, electronic, and procedural safeguards to protect personal data we process and maintain.
 For example, we take reasonable measures to limit access to this data to authorized employees and contractors who need to know that information in order to operate, develop or improve our Services.
 Please be aware that, although we endeavor to provide reasonable security for data we process and maintain, no security system can prevent all potential security breaches.
 As a result, we cannot guarantee or warrant the security of any information you transmit on or through the Services and you do so at your own risk.
 >
 > Our retention periods for personal data are based on our business needs and legal requirements.
 We retain personal data for as long as is necessary for the processing purpose(s) for which the information was collected, and any other permissible, related purpose.
 For example, we may retain certain transaction details and correspondence until the time limit for claims arising from the transaction has expired, or to comply with regulatory requirements regarding the retention of such data.
 When personal data is no longer needed, we either irreversibly anonymize the data (and we may further retain and use the anonymized information) or securely destroy the data.

-9\.
+10\.
 Updates to this Privacy Policy

 > We will notify you of material changes to this Privacy Policy by at least thirty (30) days before the effective date of the changes.
 If you do not agree to such changes following such notice, you should discontinue your use of the Services prior to the time the modified privacy policy takes effect.
 If you continue using the Services after the modified privacy policy takes effect, you will be bound by the modified privacy policy

-10\.
+11\.
 Contact Us

 > If you have questions about this Privacy Policy, you may contact us at legal@leafgroup.com or send a letter to:
 >